lnikolopoulos/lnikolopoulos.github.io/_pages/teaching.md

 # Teaching in DCU

-For any question you may have please sent email to [email](mailto:lampros.nikolopoulos@dcu.ie).
+For any question you may have please sent email to [lampros.nikolopoulos@dcu.ie](mailto:lampros.nikolopoulos@dcu.ie).

 <figure>